Dambulla Royal Cave Temple

-Dambulla Rock Cave Temple (UNESCO world heritage site) can be reached from Kandy(68 km) along A9 road or directly from Colombo.
-Located at a height of 1118 feet above sea level, Dambulugala raises as a massive rock from the surrounding plains of Dambulla.
-It is home to the world’s most acclaimed cave complex of magnificent Buddha images and rock paintings of vivid colours dating back from the 2nd century BC to the 18th century, thus forming an unbroken line of Sri Lanka history and painting through 2500 years.
+Dambulla Royal Cave Temple (UNESCO world heritage site) can be reached from Kandy(68 km) along A9 road or directly from Colombo.
+Moreover, Dambulla Royal Cave Temple is Located at a height of 1118 feet above sea level, also Dambulugala raises as a massive rock from the surrounding plains of Dambulla.
+Moreover, It is home to the world’s most acclaimed cave complex of magnificent Buddha images and rock paintings of vivid colours dating back from the 2nd century BC to the 18th century, thus forming an unbroken line of Sri Lanka history and painting through 2500 years.

 Theravada Buddhism is the official religion of the majority of Sri Lanka practised by 70% of Sri Lanka’s population.
 Theravada Buddhism and religion have long influenced culture is particularly strong in the southern and central regions of the country.
 Before Visit, find out about these practical label tips.

 Never touch or pat the top of a Buddhist monk’s head, including small children in temples.
 This seen as disrespectful.

 Don’t take selfies with a statue of a Buddha.

 Also, don’t turn your back on any figure of the Buddha.

 Don’t share appropriate clothes when you are going to religious sites or temples.

 Keep in mind that on full moon days, Poya (monthly) is not possible to serve or sell alcohol.
 Even in these days, no meat is sold in the markets.

 If you have Buddha tattoos on your body, you must take care to hide them because it is considered disrespectful to have a Buddha image on your body.